 -

-Holy Child seeks an experienced, passionate STEM educator with a strong math emphasis for grades 5 and 6.
+Holy Child seeks an experienced, passionate math and science educator with a strong math emphasis for grades 5 and 6.
 This multi-grade position will include middle school math and science classes and the possibility of technology electives.
 Experience in teaching Pre-Algebra and/or Algebra 1 is a strength.
 Aligned with the Holy Child mission, an ideal candidate values creativity, and interdisciplinary learning through experiences.
 The position is supported by an established curriculum with the opportunity to develop individual interests.

 Essential Duties and Responsibilities: